-- Handle food only with clean hands or gloves. - Wash hands thoroughly before returning from the restroom (hands should be underwater and scrubbed with soap for at least 20 seconds; rinse well and dry). - There should be no food in the pilot brewery area; no chewing gum. - Do not sit on the work tables. - Lock the casters of any work table or equipment you are using. - No smoking in any building on campus.
+- Handle food only with clean hands or gloves. - Wash hands thoroughly before returning from the restroom (hands should be underwater and scrubbed with soap for at least 20 seconds; rinse well and dry). - There should be no food in the pilot brewery area; no chewing gum. - Do not sit on the worktables. - Lock the casters of any worktable or equipment you are using. - No smoking in any building on campus.
+Per CA Labor Code 6404.5, smoking is not permitted within a detectible distance of any food-grade facility. - All personnel working within the brewery space must have appropriate, up-to-date safety certification through EHS.